wp-plugins/flyzoo/readme.txt

 All you need to chat on your website!
 Help customers with live support chat, engage and grow your community in chat rooms and private (one-to-one) conversations.

-* Multiple Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with preview.
+* Multiple Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.

 * Embeddable Chat Rooms: access a chat room directly by embedding it into a page (PRO Plan)